ColumPaget/ColumsCut/README.md

 ccut - COLUM'S CUT
 ------------------

+ccut is a unix 'cut' command with a couple of extra features (and a couple of features missing).

+ccut supports:

+multiple delimiters
-ccut is a unix 'cut' command with a couple of extra features (and a couple of features missing). ccut supports multiple delimiters, treating runs of a delimiter as one delimiter, quoting within the cut document, outputting fields in any specified order, and outputting a different delimiter than those within the cut document.
+treating runs of a delimiter as one delimiter quoting using either quotes or backslash within the cut document outputting fields in any specified order outputting a different delimiter than those within the cut document setting variables in the shell to values of cut fields